 The concept is the same for automating native or hybrid apps.

 Try all of the above mentioned tools and select one you like more to develop quality automation tests.
-Each of the above tools has pros and cons so think about your testing need: UI testing, compatibility testing, functional testing and so on and pick up the best tool for you.
+Each of the above tools has advantages and disadvantages so think about your testing need: UI testing, compatibility testing, functional testing, etc. and pick up the best tool for you.
 Keep in mind that automation test is a hard complex work which require continuous self learning and web research.